 Amtrak Today and the Resurgence of Rail Travel

 Even though Amtrak, over the years, has operated almost entirely on “life support” with just enough funding to survive year to year support for the carrier has increased, particularly in the post-9/11 era (the railroad, just in 2007, broke an all-time ridership record).
-Along with Amtrak, state passenger railroading operations are gaining support and receiving increased attention and funding, particularly as highways become increasingly congested and gas prices skyrocket.
-Perhaps the two most noted states that are giving passenger railroading serious attention include North Carolina and California.
+Along with Amtrak, state operations are gaining support and receiving increased attention and funding, particularly as highways become increasingly congested and gas prices skyrocket.
+Perhaps the two most noted states that are giving passenger trains serious attention include North Carolina and California.
 Both are doing a magnificent job at developing passenger rail corridors in their respective states, particularly North Carolina.
-As transportation issues are becoming more of a topic today, passenger railroading is gaining increasing support and its future looks very bright, as everything from local trolley systems to large state-supported passenger rail systems are being planned and developed.
-Below is a more detailed history of our nation's passenger railroading system, from its early beginnings through today.
-Please visit the links above for more information.
+As transportation issues are gaining in support the future of rail travel looks very bright, as everything from local trolley systems to large state-supported commuter rail operations are being planned and developed.
+Below is a more detailed history of our nation's passenger trains, from its early beginnings through today.